bwanicur/rescue_groups_v5/README.md

 # RescueGroupsV5

-This is the wrapper for the new [Rescue Groups API V5](https://api.rescuegroups.org/v5/public/docs)
+This is the wrapper for the new <a target="_blank" href="https://api.rescuegroups.org/v5/public/docs">Rescue Groups API V5</a>

 ## Installation